Table of Contents

 They also have another store where parking is a bit easier at 135 Elmgrove Ave, Providence, RI

 Set in a charming, old downtown Providence building with a beautiful bank door, this donut shop is open and airy with many scrumptious choices.
-In the back of the store, you can watch the magic happening.
+In the back of the store, you can watch the staff make donuts.

 Winner: Best Overall Atmosphere and Donut Shop

 79 Ives Street, Providence

 8 am-4 pm Wednesday through Sunday